SanicTK2/iidxguide/docs/120monitor.md

 * REGZA 43Z730X

 ... and so on.
 This is a rapidly growing segment especially in 2021 -- you should look for reviews on [rtings.com](https://rtings.com).
 Make sure the size of TV you are buying actually uses a 120Hz panel - it is common for TV manufacturers to use 120Hz panels for larger sizes but only 60Hz for smaller sizes of the same model -- Samsung is the worst offender in this regard.

+It's also worth noting that most TVs use a glossy screen, while most monitors use a matte screen.
+While glossy screens look nicer, glare from other light sources can be distracting when playing IIDX.